sathvikach12/-habitFlow/README.md

 You can also switch to **Create Account** mode on the login page to set up a brand new user.
 Habits created will automatically separate and save under your specific email.

----

-## 📦 Deployment to Vercel

-The easiest way to deploy HabitFlow is with the **Vercel Platform**:

-1. Push your code to a GitHub, GitLab, or Bitbucket repository.
-2. Go to the [Vercel Dashboard](https://vercel.com/new) and select **Import Project**.
-3. Choose your repository and import it.
-4. Click **Deploy**.
-Vercel will automatically build the Next.js routes and assign a live URL!

----

 ## 📄 License